franakol/fastapi-microservices-demo/README.md

-# FastAPI Microservices with Nginx Gateway
+# FastAPI Microservices Demo with Nginx Gateway

-A comprehensive demonstration of microservices architecture using FastAPI for service development and Nginx as an API gateway, orchestrated with Docker Compose.
+A production-ready demonstration of microservices architecture using FastAPI, Nginx as an API gateway, and comprehensive monitoring with Prometheus and Grafana.

 ## 🏗️ Architecture Overview

-This project demonstrates a microservices architecture with:
+This project showcases a complete microservices ecosystem with:

-- **User Service**: User registration and management
+- **User Service**: JWT authentication, user registration and profile management
-- **Order Service**: Order placement and tracking
+- **Order Service**: Order processing with inter-service communication
-- **Payment Service**: Payment processing simulation
+- **Payment Service**: Payment processing with transaction management and refunds
-- **Nginx Gateway**: API routing, load balancing, and SSL termination
+- **Nginx Gateway**: API routing, rate limiting, SSL termination, and documentation routing
-- **PostgreSQL**: Database for each service
+- **PostgreSQL**: Separate databases per service with health checks
+- **Redis**: Caching and session management
+- **Prometheus & Grafana**: Comprehensive monitoring and observability
-- **Docker Compose**: Service orchestration
+- **Docker Compose**: Full service orchestration with health checks

 ## 🚀 Quick Start